Black History Month in IDHH Collections

 Washington Park, lagoon, 1935.
 Chicago Park District Records: Photographs, Box 104, Folder 5, Special Collections, Chicago Public Library.
 Permission to display provided by Chicago Public Library Special Collections

-Four young women pose on a running track poised to start a sprint
+black and white photo of four young Black women on a running track poised to start a sprint.

 Douglas Park, track and field, 1952.
 Chicago Park District Records: Photographs, Box 17, Folder 5, Special Collections, Chicago Public Library.
 Permission to display provided by Chicago Public Library Special Collections